-Due to their better security and speed, functional languages are becoming increasingly popular in mission-critical industries — such as the aeronautics, nuclear power, and financial industries — where the costs of mistakes are high, requiring the mathematical precision of a functional programming language.
+Due to their better security and speed, functional languages are becoming increasingly popular in mission-critical industries — such as the aeronautics, nuclear power, and financial services — where the costs of mistakes are high, so require the mathematical precision of a functional programming language.

-Functional coding languages allow for all smart contracts on the Tezos blockchain to be mathematically proven and verified, which is referred to as “formal verification.”
+Functional coding languages allow for all smart contracts on the Tezos blockchain to be mathematically proven and verified, which is called “formal verification.”
 This mathematical guarantee of a program’s fidelity serves to bolster security and increase the speed of smart contracts.

 How Tezos Baking Works

 Baking is the signing and publishing of blocks to the Tezos blockchain.
-Only users with a minimum number of 8,000 XTZ (aka “1 roll”) can qualify as bakers.
+Only users with a minimum number of 8,000 XTZ (also known as “1 roll”) can qualify as bakers.
 Bakers must also have the appropriate hardware, software, and expertise.
 They act as the decentralized developers for the Tezos cryptocurrency network and work with the rest of the development teams to resolve any issues in the code.
-To qualify for, aspiring bakers must provide a security deposit, which would be forfeited if the baker were to behave unethically.
+To qualify, aspiring bakers must provide a security deposit, which would be forfeited if the baker were to behave unethically.
 In return for their work, bakers are rewarded with XTZ coins, also known as “baking rewards.”
 This process serves as an incentive for bakers to continue their Tezos baking.

-Tezos has a unique consensus mechanism, called Liquid Proof-of-Stake (LPoS), whereby non-qualified users who do not have enough coins or expertise to be developers can delegate (or “stake”) their coins to qualified bakers.
+Tezos has a unique consensus mechanism, called Liquid Proof of Stake (LPoS), whereby non-qualified users who do not have enough coins or expertise to be developers can delegate (or “stake”) their coins to qualified bakers.
 Through staking, any coin holder with any quantity of coins can assign the rights to their Tezos coins to a baker via a smart contract.
 In return, the baker shares in the ensuing returns.
-This enables any XTZ coin holders to participate in the protocol’s governance mechanism.
+This process enables any XTZ coin holder to apply to participate in the protocol’s governance mechanism.

-As a result of these features, the Tezos system successfully incentivizes all its holders to participate in staking, and thus the growth and development of the network.
-In fact, currently up to 80% of XTZ coins at any given time are staked, with a comparable percentage of currency owners participating in voting.
+Via these features, the Tezos system offers all of its holders the incentive to participate in staking, and thus in the growth and development of the network.
+In fact, in 2020 as much as 80% of XTZ coins were staked at any given time, with a comparable percentage of XTZ owners participating in voting.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.